-Non-current assets are higher than forecasted by \$67 million predominantly due to the revaluation of land and buildings as at 1st July 2019 and then previous period infrastructure revaluation.
+Non-current assets are higher than forecasted by \$67 million predominantly due to the revaluation of land and buildings as at 1st July 2019.

 Current liabilities are \$1.569 million above forecast with Creditors and Other payables being \$0.614 million higher.
 Against last year Current Liabilities are higher by \$2.312 million.

 Non-current liabilities are \$13.019 million lower than the forecast due to lower than expected borrowings on capital expenditure, but it does contain the \$3.0m loan for the Bulls Community Centre.
-Some projects having an impact are the construction of the Mangaweka bridge \$4.629 million, Pipeline Marton to Bulls \$2.700 million Turakina Vallety Road slip \$1.068 million where the projects will commence in the 2020/21 period.
 Against last year Non-current liabilities are \$0.006 million lower.